gapolinario/gapolinario.github.io/_posts/older_posts.markdown

 It had long since come to my attention that people of accomplishments rarely sat back and let things happen to them.
-They went out and happened to things. <br>
+They went out and happened to things.
 Leonardo da Vinci